|Fast facts on Mega PC|

 Though a rare collector's item now, at the time of release the machine was unsuccessful due to its high retail price (made worse by the fact in 1993 a 386 processor was considered outdated).

 The Mega PC can also play any Japanese and/or US-localized game as well as unlicensed games.

-The hardware of the PC part is a design entirely based on a chipset from Western Design Center, the same company that produced the CPU for the Super Famicom.
-The ISA bus/memory controller, combined floppy/harddisk controller, multi-IO controller and SVGA chipset are entirely made by WDC.
+The hardware of the PC part is a design entirely based on a chipset from Western Design Center, the same company that designed the CPU for the Super Famicom.
+The ISA bus/memory controller, combined floppy/hard disk controller, multi-I/O controller and SVGA chipset are entirely made by WDC.

-2 ISA connectors from the ISA riser-card are 16 bit, although one is reserved for the Mega Drive itself.
-The Mega Drive connection to the ISA bus is 8Bit though.
-The only connection between the Mega Drive and the PC itself is the Yamaha FM sound chip that can be used as an Adlib-compatible soundcard, including the 15-pin connector for a traditional analogue joystick or MIDI interface.
+Two ISA connectors from the ISA riser-card are 16-bit, although one is reserved for the Mega Drive itself, which uses an 8-bit connection.
+The only connection between the Mega Drive and the PC itself is the Yamaha FM sound chip that can be used as an Adlib-compatible sound card, including a 15-pin connector for a traditional analogue joystick or MIDI interface.
 Whether or not the Mega Drive can make use of this connector is unknown.
 One can change the IRQ of the card between IRQ2/3/5, though an Adlib card normally doesn't make use of it.
 Original Adlib cards and clones always use a fixed IRQ and port address.

 Beside these obvious features, there are other leftovers that didn't made it into the final unit:

 It seems as though Amstrad simply bought the design from WDC and added a Mega Drive in the form of an 8-bit ISA card.

 A later revision, named the Amstrad Mega PC Plus, used an 80486 processor and had a RAM upgrade.